nextleap-project/countermitm/source/new.rst

   of sending or reading a message.

 - At the end of this process both peers must receive assessments about the integrity of their past communication.
-  By contrast, current key fingerprint verification workflows (Signal, Whatsapp) only provides assurance about the current keys, and thus miss out on temporary malfeasant substitutions of keys in messages.
+  By contrast, current key fingerprint verification workflows only provides assurance about the current keys, and thus miss out on temporary malfeasant substitutions of keys in messages.

 - Like in the `setup-contact`_ protocol